 This country house is bursting with colour, thanks to owner Alfredo’s vivid paintings and red, pink and orange doors, chairs, sofas and cushions.

-Surrounded by nature, the Herdade offers several activities including picnics, yoga, surf classes, cooking lessons, and magnificent horse riding.
+Surrounded by nature, the Herdade offers several activities including picnics, yoga and stretching, massage therapies, surf classes, and magnificent horse riding.

 Those who want to walk the Rota Vicentina could not be better placed, as the 340km nature route runs by the doorstep of Herdade da Matinha.

 Horse riding through forests of eucalyptus and cork trees with incredible views.